 Mission critical tool #6: SEOmoz

 Search engines drive a ton of traffic.
 If you don’t believe me, think of it this way… Google is the most popular website in the world.

-Now to rank high on the search engines, you have to optimize your site for it, which is also known as SEO.
+To rank high on the search engines, you have to optimize your site for it, which is also known as SEO.

-There are hundreds of factors that go into a search engine’s algorithm and it can be tough to figure out what they are and how to leverage them.
+There are hundreds of factors that go into a search engine’s algorithm, and it can be tough to figure out what they are and how to leverage them.
 SEOmoz takes the guesswork out of all of that.
-It helps you track and manage your SEO campaigns and more importantly it gives you actionable steps that you need to take to boost your rankings.
+It helps you track and manage your SEO campaigns, and, more importantly, it gives you actionable steps that you need to take to boost your rankings.

 Mission critical tool #7: MIXRANK

 No matter what business you are in, you have competition.
 And if you don’t right now, you will soon enough.

 Whether your competition is bigger and better than you are or not, you can always learn something from them.
 But there is only one issue… your competition isn’t going to open up to you and tell you what is working for them…especially from a marketing perspective.

 Through MIXRANK, you can find out where your competition is advertising and where their traffic is coming from.
 This will help give you ideas on where you should be advertising.